Hetsh/docker-mcserver/README.md

 echo "eula=true" > "$MP/eula.txt"
 chown -R 1357:1357 "$MP"
 ```
 `1357` is the numerical id of the user running the server (see Dockerfile).
+Mojang also requires you to accept their EULA.
+Honestly, you would just klick 'accept' anyway...

 ## Automate startup and shutdown via systemd
 ```bash